 Council offers a free school immunisation program throughout the region.
 Vaccines provided are in accordance with the National Health and Medical Research Council's - National Immunisation Program Schedule (NIPS).

-In 2016, Gladstone Regional Council is providing the following free vaccinations for all Year 7 and Year 8 students as part of Queensland Health's annual School Immunisation Program (SIP):
+In 2017, Gladstone Regional Council is providing the following free vaccinations for all Year 7 students as part of Queensland Health's annual School Immunisation Program (SIP):

-The consent forms contain all relevant information regarding the vaccine, disease, eligibility, privacy, missed vaccinations, reactions etc. The consent forms (HPV, Boostrix and Chickenpox) are provided to all students in the appropriate year level.
-Consent forms should be completed and returned to the school even if no vaccination is requested - only students who have completed and signed YES consent form/s will be vaccinated.
+The consent form contains all relevant information regarding the vaccine, disease, eligibility, privacy, missed vaccinations, reactions etc. The consent form packages will be delivered to all high schools for distribution to students in February.
+The consent form should be completed and returned to the school even if no vaccination is requested - only students who have completed and signed a YES consent form will be vaccinated.
 All students vaccinated will receive a record to take home after their vaccination.
-Council maintains records for all school based vaccinations.

 School based vaccinations are carried out at each high school with the clinics generally scheduled during March, May and October.
 If a student misses the scheduled clinic at school, catch-up vaccination is provided at either a catch up school clinic, Council based clinic or doctor's surgery.

 As part of the school immunisation program, Council will record vaccination details and they will be entered into Queensland Health's vaccination database.
 Queensland Health is committed to safeguarding the privacy of client information in accordance with the National Privacy Principles.
 For further information on privacy laws, visit Queensland Health's website.